gitpod-io/gitpod/dev/loadgen/README.md

 `gpctl clusters get-tls-config`
 - Port-forward ws-manager
 `kubectl port-forward deployment/ws-manager 12001:8080`
 - Now you can start the benchmark with loadgen.
 If you want to keep the workspaces around after testing, add --interactive.
 Loadgen will then ask you before taking any destructive action.
+If you do not specify `--interative` loadgen will wait 2 minutes before workspaces are deleted.
 `loadgen benchmark [config-file] --host localhost:12001 --tls ./wsman-tls --interactive`

 In order to configure the benchmark, you can use the configuration file